4.7 out of 12k+ reviews

 Patients who register with the state’s voluntary medical marijuana database receive additional benefits, including:

-Once you are approved for medical cannabis, you can pick up your medical marijuana card from a medically endorsed cannabis store, which can charge anywhere from $1 to $10.
+Once you are approved for medical cannabis in Washington, you can pick up your medical marijuana card from a medically endorsed cannabis store, which can charge anywhere from $1 to $10.
 It costs an additional $1 to register in the state’s medical cannabis database, which is completely optional for all patients other than minors.

 Patients are also responsible for the cost of a medical evaluation.
 NuggMD offers low-cost Washington medical cannabis evaluations, and there’s no risk because you’re only billed if you’re approved for the use of medical cannabis.